|Responsible Executive:||Finance and Administration|

 |Approving Official:||Vice President for Finance and Administration|

-Discount – An allowance extended by a vendor to encourage payment of an invoice on or before a stated date that is earlier than the due date and which is agreed to by the vendor and the University.
+Discount – An allowance extended by a supplier to encourage payment of an invoice on or before a stated date that is earlier than the due date and which is agreed to by the supplier and the University.

-Encumbrance – A commitment, generally resulting from the issuance of a purchase order, which goods or service being purchased have not yet been received.
+Encumbrance – A commitment, generally resulting from the issuance of a purchase order to procure goods or services.

 Expenditure – The creation or incurring of a legal obligation to disburse money.